Easy Korean Numbers: Counting in Korean from 1 – 100+

 - December: 십이월 (sibiwol)

 To say the day, you’ll need to know a couple more words: 년 (nyeon, “year”) and 일 (il, “day”).
 So if you want to say the date is August 26th, 2020, you’d say 이천이십년 팔월 이십육일 (icheon isibnyeon parwol isib yuk-il).
-Using Arabic numbers, it’s written like: 2020년 8월 26일.
+Using Arabic numbers, it’s written: 2020년 8월 26일.